sampreet-chawla/GA-unit4-ruby-intro-to-ruby/README.md

 *string interpolation*, inserting variables directly into the middle of a string.

-In Ruby, because Ruby doesn't implicitly convert numbers to strings, so all those string conversions need to be done manually using `.to_s`.
+Ruby doesn't implicitly convert numbers to strings, so all those string conversions need to be done manually using `.to_s`.

 ```ruby